FAQ - Waste Management

 Packaging for hazardous waste

-Substances, materials, or products that are exhausted, such as chlorine-containing cleaning agents, paint, and spray cans, etc.
+Substances, materials, or products that are exhausted, such as chlorine-containing cleaners, paint, and aerosol cans, etc.

-Hazardous waste must not contain products that could pose a danger in the collection and treatment, such as fireworks.
+Hazardous waste must not contain products that can pose a danger in the collection and treatment, for example, fireworks.

 The packaging must be designed so that it falls under this category.
 It does not matter what you expect the end user to do with the packaging.

-If you are in doubt, you can read the Danish Environmental Protection Agency's sorting guidelines here.
+If you are in doubt, you can read the Environmental Agency's sorting instructions (Danish).

-A take-back scheme means that producers have the opportunity to organize the return of their packaging themselves and recycle or reuse it - either in their own production or with another private handler.
-This can for example be in the form of deposit schemes.
+A take-back scheme means that producers have the opportunity to organize the return of their packaging themselves and either recycle or reuse it - either in their own production or with another private handler.
+This can for example be done through deposit schemes.

-In a take-back scheme, the company handles the collection, sorting, and processing of its packaging waste itself.
-This differs from, for example, an offer where the company provides its customers with the option to return packaging upon delivery and then dispose of it in their own commercial waste.
+In a take-back scheme, the company itself handles the collection, sorting, and processing of its packaging waste.
+This differs from, for instance, an offer where the company allows its customers to return packaging upon delivery, and then disposes of it in its own commercial waste.

-The rules regarding individual take-back schemes are set by the statutory order on packaging.
+The rules regarding own take-back schemes are set by the statutory order on packaging.

 Read more about relevant legislation.